Gerenuk: Description

-Ecology and behaviour
+Ecology and behavior

 The gerenuk is a diurnal animal (active mainly during the day), though it typically stands or rests in shade during the noon.
 Foraging and feeding is the major activity throughout the day; females appear to spend longer time in feeding.
 The gerenuk may expose itself to rain, probably to cool its body.
 The social structure consists of small herds of two to six members.
 Herds typically comprise members of a single sex, though female herds additionally have juveniles.
 Some males lead a solitary life.

 Fighting and travel are uncommon, possibly as a strategy to save energy for foraging.
 Both sexes maintain home ranges 3–6 km2 large, and might overlap.
 Those of males are scent-marked with preorbital gland secretions and guarded - hence these may be termed territories.
 The sedentary tendency of the antelope appears to increase with age.

 Diet

 Primarily a browser, the gerenuk feed on foliage of bushes as well as trees, shoots, herbs, flowers and fruits.
 It can reach higher branches and twigs better than other gazelles and antelopes by standing erect on its hindlegs and elongating its neck; this helps it reach over 2 m above the ground.
 Acacia species are eaten whenever available, while evergreen vegetation forms the diet during droughts.
 The pointed mouth assists in extracting leaves from thorny vegetation.
 The gerenuk does not drink water regularly.
 Major predators of the antelope include African wild dogs, cheetahs, hyenas, lions and leopards.